electricbookworks/howbooksaremade/episodes/going-digital-at-hyperspeed.md

 Yeah, it does.
 It does.
 I and I think the only thing is, I feel that maybe I'm too involved with the technology itself.
 You tend to go in that direction.
 Which you have to restrict yourself, I guess after a bit.
 Once you have a team in place, yeah.

 **Arthur Attwell**  10:40
 Yeah.
-Absolutey.
-And then pay good people that are, I suppose, better at it than you and trust that you hiring people who are better at it than you?
+Absolutely.
+And then pay good people that are, I suppose, better at it than you and trust that you're hiring people who are better at it than you?

 **Raghunandan Malik**  10:48
 Absolutely, absolutely.
 That is the only way to grow.
 That is the only way to grow.
 But you do get a feel for the right person also, when you code yourself, you understand, which are concepts and what are you looking for in those people?
 When you do the recruitment.
 If you understand coding yourself, and you really know how to do that work.
 I think that allows an organisation to grow.